Kaithal district: Theh Polar archaeological site

 Ravana, had his ashram here.
 The name Theh Polar is composite of Polar - corrupted version of rishi Pulastya and Theh meaning the ruined mound of an earlier habitation.
-The archaeological cultural artifacts found here in the partial excavation provide the evidence that this site has been inhabited for at least 3000 years since the beginning of 1st millennium BC up to the early Mughal period.
+The archaeological cultural artifacts found here in the partial excavation provide the evidence that this site has been inhabited for at least 3000 years since the beginning of 1st millennium BC up to the early Mughal Empire period.